YusufWong/My-Portfolio/Projects/Chess-Game-App-Project/README.md

 </p>

 ## Data Structures Used:
-- I created an 8x8 2D array of customized GridButton Wrappers, so that each Grid Button/Chess Piece on the board can be swapped/changed with ease!
+I created an 8x8 2D array of **customized GridButton Wrappers**, so that each Grid Button/Chess Piece on the board can be swapped/changed with ease.
+Each Grid Button has specific information such as:
+  - Row
+  - Column
+  - Image (i.e. Pawn, Rook, Knight, Queen, Bishop, King, or else 0/null)
+  - Layout params that contain row & column info that can EASILY be manipulated!

 ```java
 public class GridButtonWrapper {
   public GridButton gb;
   GridButtonWrapper(GridButton gb) {this.gb = gb;}
 }
 ```
-- Each Grid Button has specific information such as:
-  - Row
-  - Column
-  - Image (i.e. Pawn, Rook, Knight, Queen, Bishop, King, or else 0/null)
-  - Layout params that contain row & column info that can EASILY be manipulated!
 ```java
 public abstract class GridButton extends androidx.appcompat.widget.AppCompatImageButton {
     protected int row;